 Communities of tube worms, bacterial mats, clams, and other fauna are associated with seafloor hydrates and methane vents on Hydrate Ridge (Fig. F4D) and elsewhere (e.g., Kulm et al., 1986; MacDonald et al., 1989; Suess et al., 1999, 2001; Sassen et al., 2001).
-Chemosynthetic microorganisms, some of which are symbionts within larger fauna, are at the base of the food chain in these communities.
+Microorganisms are at the base of the food chain in these communities.
 Recent work suggests complex complementary relationships between sulfate-reducing, methanogenic, and methanotrophic microorganisms in hydrate-bearing sediments (e.g., Parkes et al., 2000; Boetius et al., 2000).
-These microorganisms are the kinetic controls on low-temperature methane formation and oxidation and are, therefore, a critical component of the hydrate system.
-Identification of these organisms and determination of their abundances, spatial variability, and activity are just beginning.
+These microorganisms must be playing an important role in methane formation and oxidation and are, therefore, a critical component of the hydrate system.

+Identification of these organisms and determination of their abundances, spatial variability, and activity rates is just beginning.

-Particularly interesting are recently discovered organisms that play a critical role in anaerobic methane oxidation (AMO).
-Methane oxidation generates isotopically light dissolved inorganic carbon and results in the formation of authigenic carbonates.
+Particularly interesting are recently discovered organisms that play a critical role in anaerobic methane oxidation (AMO), which generates isotopically light dissolved inorganic carbon and results in the formation of authigenic carbonates.
 These carbonates remain in the geologic record as evidence of past fluid flow and hydrate formation and dissociation (e.g., Sample and Kopf, 1995; Bohrmann et al., 1998; Greinert et al., 2001).
-Very high rates of AMO have been measured in sediment overlying massive gas hydrates on southern Hydrate Ridge (Boetius et al., 2000) and attributed to structured aggregates consisting of a central cluster of methanotrophic Archaea surrounded by sulfatereducing bacteria.
-That microbes oxidize methane by utilizing sulfate in the absence of oxygen was long suspected by geochemists based on interstitial sulfate and methane gradients (e.g., Claypool and Kaplan, 1974).
+Very high rates of AMO have been measured in sediment overlying massive gas hydrates on southern Hydrate Ridge (Boetius et al., 2000) and attributed to structured aggregates consisting of a central cluster of methanotropic Archaea coated by sulfate reducing bacteria.
+That microbes oxidize methane by utilizing sulfate in the absence of oxygen was long suspected by geochemists based on interstitial sulfate and methane gradients (e.g., Claypool, 1974).
 Borowski et al. (1996) showed that steep sulfate gradients and shallow depths to the sulfate/methane interface (SMI) are a consequence of the increased influence of AMO, and Boetius et al. (2000) were the first to observe the microorganisms that presumably catalyze AMO.
 These microbial aggregates appear to be abundant in sediments of Hydrate Ridge and mediate AMO when enough sulfate is available.

-Analysis of sulfide minerals provides a possible opportunity to reconstruct past biological activity because most of the reduced sulfide produced during microbial sulfate reduction is ultimately sequestered in various iron phases, which usually involves multiple steps terminating in the formation of sedimentary pyrite.
+Analysis of sulfide minerals provides a possible opportunity to reconstruct past biological activity because most of the reduced sulfide produced during microbial sulfate reduction is ultimately sequestered in various iron phases, which usually involve multiple steps terminating in the formation of sedimentary pyrite.
 The burial of these mineral phases contributes significantly to the oxygen level of the atmosphere, the sulfate concentration in seawater, and the pH of the oceans over geologic timescales (e.g., Garrels and Perry, 1974; Holland, 1978; Boudreau and Canfield, 1993).
 Anomalous intervals of high greigite content have been reported in intervals from which gas hydrates were recovered or were inferred to exist (Housen and Musgrave, 1996).
 Based on the rock magnetic properties at Site 889, Housen and Musgrave (1996) inferred the presence of a "fossil gas hydrate zone," which may have extended downward to 295 mbsf during the last glaciation.
 Data acquired during Leg 204 will be used in several shore-based studies to further understand the relationships between bacterial activity and sulfide mineralogy.